curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 Whereas for "plant -> flavour -> type of candy", I could only find two examples with some after-the-conversation help from ChatGPT - *mint* and *cola* (cola is a kind of beverage, not candy).
 ChatGPT also suggested *vanilla*, which feels similarly rare "plant -> flavour -> type of choice" (vanilla is a plain, default, inoffensive type of choice).
 </details>

-"Ok, so how would AI be able to do that?"
+"Ok, so how would AI be able to do that?" my dad said.

-My dad said.
 It was a vague question that seemed like an intractable problem, but after a few minutes, I landed on this.
 This is what I thought "an AI" would need:

 1. Problem intuition - *something is wrong*.
 First, when we said "strawberry liquorice", my dad had the feeling that something was wrong.
-A problem to be solved.
+There was a problem to be solved.
 2. Triage - *it has to do with the word having multiple meanings*.
 Our snap judgement within a few seconds to a minute.
-3. Diagnosis - *it has to do with multiple words having multiple meanings that cause little or lots of conflict depending on your perspectives*.
+3. Diagnosis - *it has to do with multiple words having multiple meanings that can combine to make no sense depending on your perspectives*.
 We analyzed where the words came from and what led to "the problem".
 We imagined other examples to test out our theory of what happened, then analyzed those examples too.

 What struck me from that answer was how difficult the first step was to replicate - the intuition that *something is wrong*.
 It made me think, a more interesting question is,